 Megumi is interested in collaborative care and factors that promote change with the aim of improving adherence to treatment across the weight spectrum.

 Jaquelyn has research interests in nutrition, weight management, wellness, positive psychology, mood, anxiety, stress, self-criticism, and stigma.

 Chloe is pursuing a doctoral degree in the Clinical Psychology program at UBCO.
 Her research interests are in the area of positive psychology; specifically, mindfulness, self-compassion, emotion-regulation, and subjective and psychological well-being.

-Brooke is a 5th year Bachelor of Science undergraduate student who is currently completing her honours thesis under the supervision of Dr. Lesley Lutes.
-Her research interests include obesity, obesity and mental health, health promotion, weight management, and modified dietary monitoring, specifically in young adults.
+Brooke completed her honours thesis last year under the supervision of Dr. Lesley Lutes and is now the lab’s project coordinator.
+Her research interests include obesity, health promotion, weight management, and modified dietary monitoring, specifically in young adults.

 Ali is a fourth year undergraduate student majoring in psychology.
 Ali’s research interests include eating disorders, anxiety and mood disorders, suicide, and the impact of stigma associated with mental health disorders.
 Ali is currently completing her honours thesis under the supervision of Dr. Carolyn Szostak.